How You Can Prepare for the 2020 IRS Mileage Rate

 What’s the IRS mileage rate?

 The IRS mileage rate is a guideline for mobile worker reimbursement.
 Employers can reimburse for business mileage at this rate.
 As long as their allowance or cents-per-mile reimbursements are not above this rate, the reimbursement is not taxable.
+Interested in learning more?
+Check out our in-depth post on the IRS mileage rate.

 Deciding the 2020 IRS Mileage Rate